CMSgov/dpc-static-site/src/_pages/api-documentation/get-sandbox-credentials.md

 # {{ page.page_title }}

-## 1. Request access to the DPC Sandbox
+## 1. Sign up for/sign into the DPC Sandbox

 You'll enter info about you and your organization and create a password.
 Then you'll receive an email with a confirmation link.
 It may take a few minutes to receive this email.